rl-institut/SimBA/docs/source/simulation_parameters.rst

 Consumption table
 -----------------
 The consumption table can be referenced in the :ref:`vehicle_types` file.
-Instead of constant consumption the eBus-Toolbox uses provided temperatures, level of loadings, mean speeds, average inclines and the vehicle type to interpolate the consumption value from this data table.
+Instead of constant consumption SimBA uses provided temperatures, level of loadings, mean speeds, average inclines and the vehicle type to interpolate the consumption value from this data table.
 Level of loading and temperatures are read from the :ref:`schedule` if the trips provide them.
 If they are missing from the schedule, they are looked up from the files :ref:`level_of_loading` and :ref:`temperature_data`.
 The average incline is calculated from :ref:`station_geo_data` and the mean speed is calculated by using the departure and arrival time and distance provided by the schedule.